OpenRC/openrc/README.md

 =============

 OpenRC is a dependency-based init system that works with the system-provided init program, normally `/sbin/init`.
-Currently, it does not have an init program of its own.

 ## Installation